 The English D-MCT slides for use in sessions as well as the English abridged manual can be downloaded at no cost via https://clinical-neuropsychology.de/metacognitive_training_for_depression/.
 The MCT-Silver slides and manual are available here at no cost: https://clinical-neuropsychology.de/metacognitive-training-for-depression-mct-silver/

 The e-training does not replace careful study of the manual.

 To register, simply click on this link: Registration.
-We will process your request within 10 days (usually less).
+We will process your request within 5 days (usually less).
 Please check your spam folder regularly as automatically generated emails are rejected by some email services.
-You will have full access to the training for three months, after which your account will be closed.
-If you need more time, please contact us.

 This online training is best viewed using Mozilla Firefox, which can be downloaded online at no cost.

 In order to ensure the best possible presentation of the content, we recommend always working on the e-learning in full-screen mode.

 - Prof. Dr. Lena Jelinek

 - Dr. Brooke Schneider

 - Dr. Ruth Veckenstedt